-What if you made the mistake?
+What if you made the mistake, though?
 Would the same rules apply to you?
 Would you take responsibility, or would you try to shift the blame?
 Would you make excuses?
 Would you do everything in your power to dodge the consequences, or would you own up?
 Owning up is difficult.

-Then you have the case where you make a mistake, you acknowledge that you made a mistake, but then you turn around and smugly say that because it was a mistake and not malice, they should just get over it.
+Then you have the case where you make a mistake, and you acknowledge that you made a mistake, but then you turn around and smugly say that because it was a mistake and not malice, they should just get over it.
 I guess that would be ideal, right?
-Some people are great at letting bygones be bygones.
-But their forgiveness of you has nothing to do with whether or not you deserve it.
+Some people are great at letting bygones be bygones, but their forgiveness of you has nothing to do with whether you deserve it.
+In fact, they have every right to not forgive us.
+Unforgiveness of sin is just.
 When we are the ones who have inflicted pain on another, what right do we have to belittle what they feel?
 If we are responsible for damage, what right do we have to expect to not be hurt in return?
 Or what right do we have to expect that moving forward isn’t going to be complicated, that repairing the damage is going to be easy, when neither is the case?

 It’s especially hard to accept the outcome of our own mistakes.
 No matter how well intended a person’s actions are, if you hurt someone, you hurt someone.
 You’re not really guaranteed that they’re going to understand why or get past the fact that you didn’t mean to do it.
 It’s possible that they don’t even want repair because of how badly their trust was broken.
 Sometimes, people just need space.
 Sometimes, you lose people completely.